Best cinemas for dates in London

 Curzon venues are dotted around the country for an experience of curated independent cinema in comfortable settings, but the Mayfair outpost was the very first one.
 The cinema boasts Art Deco design in its main screen, which also features two royal boxes to complete the experience.

 Netflix films occasionally get a limited cinema release, at select Curzon cinemas.
-So whether you need to catch up on Roma, discover a new arthouse release, or make the most of brilliant theatre on the big screen, bookmark Curzon for your next night out.
+So whether you need to catch up on Marriage Story, discover a new arthouse release, or make the most of brilliant theatre on the big screen, bookmark Curzon for your next night out.

 Location: 38 Curzon Street, Mayfair, London W1J 7TY

 Olympic cinema, Barnes